jumphone/www/courses/python_2609/w01_Linux_Basics/a02_courseIntro.md

 ---------------------------

+### Reading / Materials

+### Academic integrity

+* No AI in Phase Tests !

-### In Programming I, please make full use of LLM and AI tools !
+* Outside of Phase Tests, please make full use of LLM and AI tools !

 <br>